 Users often experience snags, which can have a dramatic effect on the procurement process.
-If the tool has errors or is complicated to use, suppliers will require training, causing time and cost inefficiencies.
+If the tool is complicated to use or has errors, suppliers will require training, which causes time and cost inefficiencies.

 Additionally, numerous buyers sign on for e-procurement without anticipating the long road ahead.
 They dive into projects only to learn that managing electronic catalogues is tricky, threatening the effectiveness promised by moving purchasing to the web.

-So, what is the right e-procurement tool for your company?
-If you’re looking for offers that are time and cost effective, easy to read, and allow you to see the whole picture then the answer is NONE!
+So, what's the right e-procurement tool for your company?
+If you’re looking for offers that are time and cost-effective, easy to read, and allow you to see the whole picture then the answer is none!

 Instead, advise the company of the selling points that are most important to you and allow them to create a proposal that not only answers your questions, but also solves your problems, starting at the procurement process.

-If an RFP response is over complicated or difficult to understand, it is far more likely that the provider has over-complex processes and therefore may not be the provider you are looking for.
+If an RFP response is difficult to understand, it is far more likely that the provider has over-complex processes and therefore may not be the provider you are looking for.
 Simplicity is key!
 An expert in their field should be able to explain their offering in plain English.